kubeflow/website/content/docs/use-cases/kubeflow-on-multinode-cluster.md

 ## Resources

 This short guide is not intended to be complete.
-For more information about the following Kubernetes resources please refer to the official documentation:
+For more information about the following Kubernetes resources, please refer to the official documentation:

 * [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims)
 * [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)